tomwhite/disq-original/README.md

 ## Implementation notes for developers

 The library requires Java 8 or later.
-The surface area of the API has deliberately been kept small by exposing only a few public classes in the top-level `squark` package, and putting all the private implementation classes in `impl` packages.
+The surface area of the API has deliberately been kept small by exposing only a few public classes in the top-level `disq` package, and putting all the private implementation classes in `impl` packages.
 Users should not access anything in `impl`.
 While it is not possible to enforce this, anything in `impl` is not subject to release versioning rules (i.e. it could be removed in any release).